-Implementation of the Proposed Action would include installation of approximately three miles of gen-tie/collector lines connecting the Project to the TVA's West Point Substation.
+Implementation of the Proposed Action would include installation of approximately 3 to 4.1 miles of gen-tie/collector lines connecting the Project to the TVA's West Point Substation.
 The Project would not require local electric service by 4CEPA.
 Portable generators would be used during construction.
 Once the Project enters the operations phase, power generated by the Solar Facility would be used to meet the low level of facility demand.
 No long-term adverse impacts are expected to be associated with the Project.
-Implementation of the Proposed Action would result in additional renewable energy resources in the region and would, thus, constitute a beneficial impact to electrical services across the region.
+Implementation of the Proposed Action would result in additional renewable energy resources on the TVA system and would, thus, constitute a beneficial impact to electrical services across the region.